eProsima/Shapes-Demo-Docs/docs/examples/deadline.rst

 2. Create a square subscriber:

-   - Start eProsima Shape Demo (this instance will be referred to as *Instance2*).
+   - Start eProsima Shapes Demo (this instance will be referred to as *Instance2*).
    - Click on Subscribe.
    - Select SQUARE option for Shape.
    - Set a value for the Deadline Duration higher or equal to the one stated for the publisher.